 Best Snapdragon 660 powered phones that you can buy

 These are some of the best Snapdragon 660 Powered phones that we know of.
 Most of these are already available and some will go live shortly.
-We expect to see Snapdragon 660 and 636 in a lot more phones next year and will update the list accordingly.
+We expect to see Snapdragon 660 and 636 in many more phones moving ahead, and will update this list accordingly.

-Here’s is the sum-up list of Best Snapdragon 660 Phones In India (June 2018)
+Here’s is the sum-up list of Best Snapdragon 660 Phones In India for 2019

 |Product Name||Price starting from||Available at|